bobdata/JeffBothePhotoPhinish/README.md

 # Photo Phinish Painting Website

-the original for this repo is
+The original source for this repo is:

 https://github.com/jmbothe/photo-phinish

-this is a clone
+This is a clone and may be full of errors

-Im just learning github and so there may be errors here
+Im just learning github.

-Advise to go to orignal Jim Bother repo
+Advise to go to orignal Jim Bothe github repo for up to date source and information

 #### A learning project focused on leveling-up with:
 * Building practical websites for business clients.